 Animal encounters at zoos are becoming a thing nationwide (I hope).
-It’s a great way for zoos to make extra money for their zoos and a way for us humans to get hands-on learning experiences about the animals.
+It’s a great way for zoos to make extra money for their zoos and for us humans to get hands-on learning experiences about the animals.
 Getting to interact with animals is truly one of my passions.
-I love to see animals in the wild, and needless to say, I can not touch them, but getting up close and personal with zoo animals, I can.
+I love to see animals in the wild; needless to say, I can not touch them, but by getting up close and personal with zoo animals, I can.

 Meet Norman – An Eurasian Eagle-Owl at the Gulf Coast Zoo

-This was not an actual animal encounter, but it felt as if it were.
+This was not an actual animal encounter, but it felt like it were.
 Brittney, one of the zookeepers and Norman’s trainer, loves what she does at the zoo.
 She has spent over four years with Norman and has built a bond with him.
 She knows his ins and outs.
 Can you imagine?
-We couldn’t get too close because Brittany can’t wear a mask because Norman would not recognize her.
-She told us all about Norman and how she trains him, and how she gets him to do what she wants him to do.
+We couldn’t get too close because Brittany couldn’t wear a mask.
+After all, Norman would not recognize her.
+She told us all about Norman, how she trains him, and how she gets him to do what she wants him to do.
 Think food!!

-Fun Fact: Though Norman is a large owl and looks quite heavy, he only weighs 3 lbs.
-We were shocked when she told us that under all those feathers, his body is quite small.
+Fun Fact: Norman is a large owl and looks quite heavy, but he only weighs 3 lbs.
+We were shocked when she told us that under all those feathers, his body was quite small.

 Alabama’s First Certified Green Restaurant at Alabama Gulf Coast Zoo

 Alabama’s first certified “green restaurant” is found at the zoo.
-You’ll find fresh fruits and vegetables on the menu from local farmers or their onsite garden and wonderful outdoor seating at the Safari Club restaurant.
+You’ll find fresh fruits and vegetables on the menu from local farmers, their onsite garden, and wonderful outdoor seating at the Safari Club restaurant.
 What you won’t find there are plastic straws and styrofoam.

 The restaurant has a separate entrance from the zoo, which means buying a ticket to the zoo is not required to eat a meal at the restaurant.
 And, while enjoying your meal on the patio, you get to hear the sounds of the zoo!
 Best concept ever!

-I enjoyed my delicious and healthy chicken salad with roasted tomatoes, all the while listening to the lemur’s scream a time or two (it must have been lunchtime for them too).
-It definitely was a special treat.
+I enjoyed my delicious and healthy chicken salad with roasted tomatoes while listening to the lemur scream a time or two (it must have been lunchtime for them too).
+It was a special treat.

 This bear wasn’t having it today.
 He kept pacing back and forth, so I didn’t get a proper photo of him.